noel-castillo/MakeChangeProject/README.md

 ### Lessons

+Casting to an int too often will result in loss of accuracy.
+Created a separate variable whose purpose is to output data to the user and now the variable that holds the data will not be casted and will not lose accuracy.

+Debugging skills improved
-debugging skills improved
+User interaction skills improved
-user interaction skills improved identifying loopholes in code improved
+Identifying loopholes in code improved